Astro Filter: Photographing stars at night with a modified camera

 Advantages of an astromodified camera

-Modern digital cameras have excellent sensitivity combined with good noise performance and high dynamic range.
-Yes, you can even capture the starry sky in acceptable quality with your smartphone.
-So what on earth is there to improve in this kind of photography?
-To answer this question, we need to talk about the areas of the spectrum that we can no longer see with a normal camera.
+Modern digital cameras have excellent sensitivity combined with good noise behavior and a high dynamic range.
+You can even capture the starry sky in acceptable quality with a smartphone.
+So what on earth is there to improve in this type of photography?
+To answer these questions, we need to talk about the areas of the spectrum that we can no longer see with a normal camera.

 What is H-Alpha radiation?

-A shining object emits light.
+A luminous object emits light.
 This can be a candle, an LED lamp or a star.
-But the light is not the same: depending on the light source, it differs in its spectrum - simply put, in the distribution of colors.
+However, the light is not the same: depending on the light source, it differs in its spectrum - simply put, in the distribution of colors.
 What we perceive as white light is actually a mixture of all spectral colors.
-What a spectrum looks like, i.e. which colors it contains, depends, among other things, on the composition of the light source at the atomic level.
-By far the most common atom in the universe is hydrogen (symbol H), and now it gets interesting again.
+What a spectrum looks like, i.e. which colors it contains, depends among other things on the composition of the light source at particle level.
+By far the most common atom in the universe is hydrogen (symbol H) and now it gets interesting again.

-When hydrogen is excited (e.g. by heat or radiation) it emits light.
-Not white light, but very discrete wavelengths (i.e. colors).
-The strongest color is the so-called H-alpha radiation - it has a wavelength of exactly 656.28 nanometers (nm).
-This wavelength corresponds to a deep red in the spectrum visible to us.
-While we can just barely see this wavelength with our eyes, most digital cameras unfortunately have difficulty doing so.
+When hydrogen is excited (e.g. by heat or radiation), it emits light.
+But not white light, but very discrete wavelengths (i.e. colors).
+The strongest wavelength is the so-called H-alpha radiation - it has a wavelength of exactly 656.28 nanometers (nm).
+This wavelength corresponds to a deep red in the spectrum that we can see.
+While we can just about see this wavelength with our eyes, most digital cameras unfortunately find this difficult.

 Transmission curve of an Astrofilter - H-Alpha can pass freely